-Financial instruments which are potentially subject to concentrations of credit and market risk consist principally of cash and cash equivalents, certificates of deposit, accounts receivable, pledges receivable, and beneficial interest in assets held by others.
+Financial instruments which are potentially subject to concentrations of credit and market risk consist principally of cash and cash equivalents, accounts receivable, pledges receivable, and beneficial interest in assets held by others.

-The Organization places cash, cash equivalents and certificates of deposit, which at times may exceed the federally insured limits, with high credit quality financial institutions to minimize risk.
+The Organization places cash and cash equivalents, which at times may exceed the federally insured limits, with high credit quality financial institutions to minimize risk.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At August 31, 2020, the Organization's uninsured balances totaled \$3,122,209.
+At August 31, 2021, the Organization's uninsured balances totaled \$3,578,081.
 The Organization has not experienced any losses on such assets.